odu-cs725-infovis/public/spr21/HW0.md

 Git is a version control system for tracking changes in source code, used in the popular [GitHub](https://github.com) code hosting platform.
 To become familiar with the basics of Git, read [git - the simple guide](https://rogerdudler.github.io/git-guide/).

 If you do not have one already, you must create a GitHub account.
 I recommend a username that incorporates at least part of your actual name (e.g., mine is [weiglemc](https://github.com/weiglemc)).
 If you already have a GitHub account, you do *not* need to create a new one for this class.

-Follow the instructions at [github-classroom-for-students](https://github.com/cs625-datavis-master/github-classroom-for-students/blob/master/README.md) through the section "Make a local change, commit, and push and confirm the local change propogated to the GitHub Remote" to get setup with GitHub.
-You'll work through the remaining steps later.

 Mr. Thomas Kennedy has a nice introduction and walkthrough of Git available.
 Read through [his materials](https://git-community.cs.odu.edu/tkennedy/git-workshop/-/wikis/Git-Workshop) and work through all of the exercises in the "Setting Up a Local Git Repository" section to create a repository, make changes, commit them locally, and then create a remote repo at GitHub.